Karthik051973/ML-projects/README.md

 # ML-projects
-Here are some project I did
+Here are some projects I did